 At long last, your divorce is final and you can begin to move on with your life, process the grief and rebuild your life as an individual, right?
-Unfortunately, many couples who go through a divorce do not anticipate the long-lasting effects that may require legal intervention.
+Unfortunately, many couples who go through a divorce do not anticipate the long-lasting effects and post-divorce legal issues that may require legal intervention.
 Even in the most amicable of divorces, the legal union that is marriage can have effects month to years after the marriage has ended.
 In this article, we will discuss some of the post-divorce legal issues that you may face and how to deal with them.

 Child Custody and Child Support